 This is the kind of thing that happens all over the world—there are whole swaths of the community who want to keep women offline and controlled.
 That’s where the opportunity for change is.

 When you batten down the hatches, you have more restrictive social norms, more restrictive cultural barriers, especially when things feel out of control.
-And this is a pretty out of control time—from climate change to migration.
+And this is a pretty out of control time—from climate change to mass migration.

 Amplio: What should schools and education systems be doing to address the gender digital divide?